hindu-comm/weblogs/manasataramgini/2018/11/2018-11-25_the-second-strike.md

 ‘I have made you swear (by) heaven and earth, (by)\[Anu\] and Antu, (by) Ellil and Ninlil, I have made you swear (by) Shin, Shamash and Adad, valiant gods.
 I have made you swear (by) (tuttubu-style) c\[loa\]k, (by) incense and ﬂour.
-Be far away, be\] faraway, be distant, be distant\!’
+Be far away, be\] faraway, be distant, be distant!’
 Having read it out Lootika’s mother paused and asked her daughters:
 “Girls, what do you think is going on here?”
 Jhileeka: “Mom, that sounds like somebody seized by one of the bhūta-s